shima3434/expense_tracker-326Final/README.md

 LICENSE - License from GitHub

-README.PDF - Explain the purpose of each file in the repository, explain the instructions to use our program, explain the output of the program, and present an annotated bibliography.
+README.md - Explain the purpose of each file in the repository, explain the instructions to use our program, explain the output of the program, and present an annotated bibliography.

 Instructions to use the program